ROLE OF THE PROFESSIONAL PRACTICE COMMITTEE

 3) To investigate all complaints from members of the public against BANT members who are not registered with CNHC

-4) To advise members, where there is uncertainty, on how to apply the Code
+3) To advise members, if they are uncertain, on how to apply the CNHC Code of Conduct, Performance and Ethics

 COMMITTEE STRUCTURE